How is Medical Waste Disposed of: Where Does It Go?

 Infectious Waste

-Waste from hospitals that includes materials contaminated with blood or other bodily fluids, as well as laboratory samples and cultures, are considered infectious waste.
+Waste from hospitals that includes materials contaminated with blood or other bodily fluids and other potentially infectious materials, as well as laboratory samples and cultures, are considered infectious waste.
 In addition, any waste used with infected patients should be treated as infectious waste.

 Pathological Waste

-Pathological waste from hospitals includes tissues, organs, body parts, and fetuses, which require specialized handling and disposal to prevent contamination.
+Pathological waste from hospitals, also known as ‘pathology waste’ in laboratory settings, includes tissues, organs, body parts, and fetuses, which require specialized handling and disposal to prevent contamination.

 Chemical Waste

 Chemical waste from hospitals or laboratories includes discarded chemicals, such as disinfectants, solvents, and pharmaceuticals, that may pose environmental or health risks if not handled properly.
+Chemical disinfection is often used to treat chemical and liquid waste before disposal, as it helps sterilize and neutralize hazardous and infectious agents.
+Chemical waste can include liquid waste, which requires specific treatment methods to prevent environmental contamination.
 Heavy metals from batteries or thermometers may also be considered chemical waste.

 Pharmaceutical Waste